MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

  (2 rows)
 ```

-These results show that Materialize spent the most time keeping the materialized view `num_bids` up to date.
+These results show that Materialize spends the most time keeping the materialized view `num_bids` up to date,
-Followed by the work on the index `avg_bids_idx` that has been defined on the materialized view.
+followed by the work on the index `avg_bids_idx`.

 ### Identifying expensive operators in a dataflow